When You Face A DWI Charge

 If this is your first offense, you will face at minimum a fine between $500 and $1,000 as well as the loss of your driver’s license for six months and the possibility of one year in jail.
 These consequences can change increase if you are under the age of 21, have a blood alcohol content (BAC) of over .18%, or have a child in the vehicle.
 Leandra’s Law makes having a child younger than 15 in the vehicle a felony drunk driving charge.

 The punishment is enhanced with each additional offense.
 The potential fines and the length of license suspension and jail time increases.
 These are serious offenses that can disrupt your life for a long time.

 Call Today For Help

 Our attorneys recognize how damaging these charges can be and work aggressively to protect your rights and interests.
-Call us at 518-613-4222 to reach our Mayfield office for a free consultation.
+Call us at 518-613-4222 to reach our Mayfield office.
 We can also be contacted with this email form.